Bournabat Football Club: First years

 Bournabat Football and Rugby Club was founded in Bornova, an upscale suburb of Smyrna, inhabited mainly by Greeks and Levantines, in late 1880s.
 The club's players also competed in other sports as every year at St George celebrations at the Bornova Stadium, such as a competition called the Panionian Games organized by Panionios F.C..
-The club co-existed in Bornova with other sports clubs, the Bournabat Junior Athletical Association (B.J.A.A.), consisiting of young athletes, and Athletic Union of Bornova, at the time.
+The club co-existed in Bornova with other sports clubs, the Bournabat Junior Athletical Association (B.J.A.A.), consisting of young athletes, and Athletic Union of Bornova, at the time.

 The first recorded match in the Smyrna area was between Bournabat and Smyrna FC in 1894 at the Bornova meadow.
 Bournabat FC was the strongest team in Smyrna in the 1890s.
 This team consisted of English and French players with the Greek language used as means of communication: MJ Whithall, Ed.
 Charnaud, Percy Joly, Jim.
 R. Giraud, Pelcoc Whithall, AJ Whithall, Herbert Joly, AE La Fontaine, Edmund Giraud, Jim Gout, Hav.
 Joly, Th.
 Tarrazzi, Herbert Whithall, D. Whithall, Eddie Whithall, G. Whithall, J. Whithall.

 In 1889 Bournabat played against Constantinople FC and there is a report from that historical match, according to historian Mehmet Yüce from 2012: